PyTorch vs TensorFlow

 Our Take

-Choose PyTorch if you want: ML engineers and researchers training custom models.
+Choose PyTorch if you want: all training and research code.

-Choose TensorFlow if you want: Teams deploying to production or mobile/edge devices.
+Choose TensorFlow if you want: production ML pipelines, especially on Google Cloud.

 Both tools are actively maintained and widely adopted.
 The best choice depends on your team's existing workflow, integration requirements, and the specific problems you're solving.
 We recommend trying both before committing to evaluate how each fits your day-to-day work.